accessibilitywars/zaw2/content/builds/hybrid-memeaver.md

 apm = "48"
 +++

-This build was initially written as a meme build.
-Tempest is still the ideal build for DPS, but this build may see situational use where Tempest is disadvantaged.
+This is a meme build.
+This build may see situational use where Tempest/Evoker is disadvantaged such as when you do not own HoT or VoE.
 That being said, it still performs surprisingly well.

 ## Notes